 Using CMOS sensors, it is a microscope that plugs into a USB port on a computer or television.

 Instead of looking through an eyepiece, the viewer then examines the specimen via the computer's monitor or the television screen.
 It’s essentially a webcam with a macro lens.

-Just look at the Veho VMS004 Deluxe USB Powered Microscope to the right.
+Just look at the Veho VMS004 Deluxe USB Powered Microscope above.

 Many of these microscopes depend on ambient lighting, but some do come with built-in illumination.